 Includes instruction and recipe book.
 The recipe nets four loaves of bread at a time.

-A reproduction is similar to the vintage bread dough buckets such as the Camco and Mirror Bread Dough Makers.
+A reproduction dough maker like the vintage bread dough buckets such as the Camco and Mirror Bread Dough Makers.

 Hand Crank Bread Dough Makers were a popular bread machine before electricity and even up until the 70s.

 8 qt stainless steel bowl and dough hook to replace the original aluminum tub.
-Yoke and handle are made of cast alloy.
+The yoke and handle are made in the USA of cast alloy.

-Positive locking top holds the bowl in place while cranking.
-The two front ends of the yoke have pegs which fit holes in the bowl rim.
+The positive locking top holds the bowl in place while cranking.
+The two front ends of the yoke have pegs that fit holes in the bowl rim.

 Just like they use to do when making large stiff batches of dough, cradle the bowl with one arm wrapped around holding on to the handle while you crank with the other hand.
 You can click on the link below to see a picture of a lady using the EZ DOH mixer in this manner.